Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Mobility and Occupancy Analysis for Singapore Universities

 \subsection{On-campus Living}

-The previous analysis focused mostly on academic buildings.
-However, \nuss, unlike \smus, has a significant student population still residing in on-campus dormitories even during the full lockdown phase $P_S4$.
-We decided to dig deeper and understand the behaviour of these students living in these \nus dorms.
+The previous analysis focused on academic buildings.
+However, \nuss, unlike \smus, has a significant student population still residing in on-campus dormitories even during the complete lockdown phase $P_S4$.
+We dug deeper to understand the behavior of students living in these \nus dorms.

-Figure~\ref{fig:dormTrendDiff} plots the daily activity trend of one dormitory location (called \ndorm) over phases $P_S0$ and $P_S4$.
-Overall, we observed the same daily occupancy levels (approximately 700) for this dorm across all phases -- indicating that the population of the dorm had not changed between phases.
+Figure \ref{fig:dormTrendDiff} plots the daily WiFi activity trend of one dormitory location, \ndorms, over phases $P_S0$ and $P_S4$.
+Overall, we observed the same daily activity levels (approximately 700) for this dorm across all phases -- indicating that the dorm population occupancy had not changed between phases.
+Instead, we observe the full lockdown at $P_S4$ resulting in the reversal of the WiFi activity trend with decreasing connections during the day and active WiFi utilization over the night, indicating user activeness at night.

-However, our analysis of mobility patterns amongst students staying in the dorms revealed some interesting findings.
+Our analysis of mobility patterns amongst students staying in the dorms revealed some interesting findings.
 In particular, we found that even during lockdown periods ($P_S4$), a significant number of people were moving actively across campus -- which is technically a violation of the lockdown rules.

-Figure~\ref{fig:dormUserHistory} presents the mobility analysis of 200 randomly selected individuals staying in \ndorms.
+Figure \ref{fig:dormUserHistory} presents the mobility rate of 200 randomly selected individuals staying in \ndorm to unique areas and AP locations visited within the campus vicinity.
 We found that their mobility rate increased during $P_S3$ and $P_S4$ compared to $P_S2$.
 Each occupant was making at least three transitions on average in phase $P_S2$, which doubled to about six transitions in $P_S3$ onwards.

-While the numbers seem surprisingly high at first glance, we discovered that the increases in mobility were due to individuals moving between buildings in the same dorm (to visit the dining and recreational facilities) and visiting bus stops more often (to head to other dining and grocery areas).
+While the number of AP locations that individuals' devices were connected to seemed surprisingly high at first glance, these APs remained in neighboring areas of the users' residences.
+Specifically, individuals moved between areas in the same dorm to visit the dining, recreational facilities, or the bus stops more often (to head to other dining and grocery areas).
 These were all shorter length transitions compared to earlier phases -- in earlier phases, the transitions had long durations as the individuals were going to academic buildings for coursework reasons.